413x45/lionAnimation/README.md

 # lionAnimation
-Forked from CodePen so I can break down and learn to construct something similar myself
+This is forked code from CodePen.
+It is something I want to learn how to code/create, so I am saving it to break down and anaylze.

+Original creator: <a href="https://codepen.io/Yakudoo/pen/YXxmYR">Karim Maaloul</a>